cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   protocol is secure.
 The choice of such inputs is up to the application.
 - {{JKX18}} comments on a defense against offline dictionary attacks upon server compromise or honest-but-curious servers.
-  The authors suggest implementing the OPRF phase as a Threshold OPRF {{TOPPSS}}, effectively forcing an attacker to act online or to control at least t key shares (among the total n), where t is the threshold number of shares necessary to recombine the secret OPRF key, and only then be able to run an offline dictionary
+  The authors suggest implementing the OPRF phase as a threshold OPRF {{TOPPSS}}, effectively forcing an attacker to act online or to control at least t key shares (among the total n), where t is the threshold number of shares necessary to recombine the secret OPRF key, and only then be able to run an offline dictionary